ExeVirus/Keyboard-Kingdom/README.md

 ```
      Create your great kingdom.
-  Practice, Defend, this kingdom.
+   Defend, Cherish, this kingdom.
       Transcend the kingdom.
 ```

 # Rough Idea